INGER SCHARIS

 Danish: cicero

-Inger Scharis’ up-coming crime debut, CARRION plunges readers into the chilling depths of a small, secluded Swedish village.
+Inger Scharis’ crime debut, CARRION plunges readers into the chilling depths of a small, secluded Swedish village.
 Set amidst shadowed forests with wolves lurking in the dark, a brutal killing ignites a deadly conflict – delivering atmospheric, character-driven crime fiction at its best.

 Detective Charlotte "Charlie" Graff, fleeing romantic betrayal in Stockholm, returns to her childhood town to live with her mother.
 Recently, she handled a case involving Gunnar Axell, a landowner accused of illegally killing a wolf, which deepened local tensions regarding the wolf population.
 After Gunnar’s acquittal, he is found dead in a suspicious hunting accident, and Charlie suspects foul play.